fatemahbarri/releaf_app/README.md

 * 📝 Report issues feature for user feedback
 * 🌍 Arabic & English language support for accessibility
 * 🌙 Dark mode support for a more comfortable user experience
-* 🎮 Gamification system with rewards and progress tracking to encourage recycling habits
+* 🎮 Gamification system that shows user progress to encourage recycling habits
 * 🔔 Simple and user-friendly interface for all users

 ---